-The programme is made up of number of coordinated activities set out below.
+The programme is made up of a number of coordinated activities set out below.

 - Individual and small group career consultations for Y9, Y10 and Y11 students.
-Career consultations can be requested by students, parents/carers, staff members and external agencies. - The Individual guidance sessions last approximately 30-40 minutes, and up to an hour for students with additional needs and are carried out by a fullyqualified and experienced Careers Advisor who is in school two days per week.
+Career consultations can be requested by students, parents/carers, staff members and external agencies. - The Individual guidance sessions last approximately 30-40 minutes, and up to an hour for students with additional needs and are carried out by a fully-qualified and experienced Careers Advisor who is in school two days per week.
 Each student is given a Career Action Plan outlining the action points agreed in the session. - A regular, half-hour CEIAG session each week for all year groups during registration period.
-These sessions are planned and delivered by Form Tutors using a structured framework designed specifically for each year group. - A dedicated careers Interview room where students and parent/carers can have a confidential discussion with the Careers Adviser.
-Up to date information and resources are stored here and given to the student at the end of their interview as appropriate. - Up-to-date information and reminders about key events are displayed in the Learning Resource Centre, on noticeboards, the school website and social media.
-These are also sent to form tutors by email and can now be shared via google classroom. - Subscriptions to a number of online resources, which can be accessed by students/parents from school or home.
-The key resources Job Explorer Database and e-Clips.
-In addition we have access to the START careers platform and careers resources from REED.
-The Careers Office produce a list of useful websites covering careers, colleges, apprenticeships, finance and university study, which is updated and circulated regularly to students, families and staff. - A planned programme of visits to post-16 colleges, universities and careers events in the region.
+These sessions are planned and delivered by Form Tutors using a structured framework designed specifically for each year group. - A dedicated careers Interview room where students and parents/carers can have a confidential discussion with the Careers Adviser.
+Up to date information and resources are stored here and given to the student at the end of their interview as appropriate. - Up-to-date information and reminders about key events are displayed in the Learning Resource Centre, on notice boards, the school website and social media.
+These are also sent to form tutors by email and can now be shared via google classroom.

+Subscriptions to a number of online resources, which can be accessed by students/parents from school or home.
+These include a careers platform called START and REED employability resources.
+The Careers Office produces a list of useful websites covering careers, colleges, apprenticeships, finance and university study, which is updated and circulated regularly to students, families and staff.

+• A planned programme of visits to post-16 colleges, universities and careers events in the region.
 The visits are intended to raise the awareness and aspirations of the students involved.
-Year 10 students will have the opportunity to take part in work experience in the spring/summer term. - Access to information, advice and guidance from the Careers Advisor, colleges and universities at events held in school such as year-group parents' evenings and options evenings.
-The Career Advisor attends parent evenings coinciding with key decision making times such as options choices in year 8 and in year 11 when applying to post 16 providers.
+Year 10 students will have the opportunity to take part in work experience in the spring/summer term.